-- 1. Student must complete SCHS application form and discuss it with their counselor. - 2.
+- 1. Student and a parent must complete the Dual Enrollment Student/Parent Agreement form with their counselor. - 2.
 The course is intended to be taken for college, not high school credits. - 3.
 The student must be enrolled in at least four courses at SCHS.
 KCTC students may have the chance to dual enroll through their program of study.
 If necessary, a revised schedule must be worked out with the registrar. - 4.
 The student must be able to meet South Christian graduation requirements. - 5.
 The student's GPA must meet the dual enrollment requirements of the college. - 6.
-Student should consult with their counselor prior to signing up for a class. - The student is responsible for completing the college's application and enrollment procedure for the college course as well as for paying all their textbook and necessary fees.
+Student should consult with their counselor prior to signing up for a class. - 7.
+The student is responsible for completing the college's application and enrollment procedure for the college course as well as for paying all their textbook and necessary fees. - 8.
+Students and parents agree to accept all financial responsibility including but not limited to tuition, transportation, fees, and books when the state reimbursement does not cover the entirety of the cost.